 - Freeway bypass east of Middletown - dropped in 1992

 The Glasgow bypass was also scaled back, as it was initially planned as a limited access roadway with a full interchange at U.S. 40.
 Instead a compromise was made to build the bypass as a four-lane expressway with controlled access.
-Right of way acquired for the interchange was repurposed as part of Glasgow Park, a county facility developed in 2004.
+A portion of the right of way acquired for the interchange was repurposed as part of Glasgow Park, a county facility developed in 2004.

 New corridors that were considered in the 1994 plan:3

-- Northeasterly routes from U.S. 40 at Glasgow across Delaware 72 to Interstate 95
+- Northeasterly routes from U.S. 40 at Glasgow across SR 72 to Interstate 95

 - Route west of Summit Airport